shenron/docker-nginx/nginx_php_fpm_oracle_client/README.md

 # docker-nginx-php
 ## Extends shenron/nginx:1.10.2

-Some projects have to be hosted by a sample stand alone container with Nginx + PHP.
+Some projects have to be hosted by a sample stand alone container with Nginx + PHP 7.1.

 Here Oci8 dependencie has been added